 One of these areas that you have to be really on top of is the proper water changing.

 During your learning phase of guppy keeping, you will have learned what the water requirements are.

 You must make sure that you maintain the same water standards as you go through the water changes.

 Even if you are not showing you want to be proud of your guppies and you want them to be totally healthy and looking their best.

 A great deal of success in this area is totally dependent on keeping the proper water conditions.

-The changing of the water is what is going to remove all of the uneaten food and fish waste that will accumulate in the tank.
+Changing the water will remove all of the uneaten food and fish waste that accumulates in the tank.